-Get the user permission for receiving those.
+Solicit a user permission for receiving those messages.

-That’s how you make a nice first impression (which can make or break the entire brand credibility).
+That’s how you make a nice first impression, which can make or break the entire brand credibility.

 Under Android’s current data sharing permissions, users by default opt-in to receive a bunch of push notification from different apps.
 While that is subject to change, don’t be sleazy and take advantage of this gap now.
 Play the nice guy card and just ask first.

 iOS gadgets feature a mandatory push opt-in message, that you can’t really customize.